From Hobby to Thriving Business: A New Zealand Playbook

 |---|---|

-| I need to write a contract | Employment Agreement Builder |
+| Write an employment contract | Employment Agreement Builder |

-| I need to do my taxes (Sole Trader) | Hnry or Solo |
+| Automate your taxes (Sole Trader) | Hnry or Solo |

-| I need to do my taxes (Company) | Xero |
+| Manage your accounts (Company) | Xero |

-| I need business advice/funding | Regional Business Partner Network |
+| Find business advice or funding | Regional Business Partner Network |

-| I need to check a name/domain | ONECheck |
+| Check a business name or domain | ONECheck |